 Public Interest Corps

-- Beyond Career Programming: Rather than focusing on public interest career programming (which is made available through OPICS to all students), PIC serves as a space where students can find support, resources, and inspiration from each other – recognizing the tangible and intangible needs that exist for public interest-minded students in their first year of law school, beyond the nuts and bolts of career exploration and job searching.
+PIC does not specifically focus on public interest career programming (because public interest career programming and support are made available through OPICS to all students, regardless of PIC membership).
+PIC serves as a space where students can find peer support, resources, and inspiration from other students whose motivations for pursuing a law degree are similarly rooted in public service – recognizing the tangible and intangible needs that exist for public interest-minded students in their first year of law school, beyond the nuts and bolts of career exploration and job searching.

-PIC offers students the opportunity to become peer leaders, designing and executing program offerings with the support of OPICS in the Spring of their first year at Georgetown and beyond.
+Through a steering committee consisting of PIC student leaders partnering with OPICS staff, PIC offers students the opportunity to play a leading role in the vision, design, and execution of program offerings in the Spring of their first year at Georgetown and beyond.

 Joining the Public Interest Corps

-During the fall, all 1Ls and new transfer students are invited to participate in the PIC “Preview Semester” to meet other public interest-minded classmates and try out sample programming (put together by OPICS).
-Students who are drawn to the PIC experience after their Preview Semester can choose to apply to join PIC in the spring, including applying for any leadership roles.
-Outside of the Preview Semester, PIC is designed to be a student-driven community with programming that reflects the needs and desires of its members.
+Early in the fall semester, all 1Ls and new transfer students are invited to preview PIC events as a way of meeting other public interest-minded classmates and to try out sample programming (put together by OPICS).
+Students who are drawn to the PIC experience after the the preview period can choose to apply to join PIC later in the year.
+Outside of the preview period, PIC is designed to be a student-driven community with activities that reflect the needs and desires of its members.